Malaysia Airlines delays Q2 earnings announcement to Aug 28

-KUALA LUMPUR Malaysia Airlines (MAS) MASM.KL, the loss-making carrier reeling from two separate aircraft disasters this year, has postponed publication of second-quarter earnings from Wednesday until Aug.
+KUALA LUMPUR Aug 19 Malaysia Airlines (MAS) , the loss-making carrier reeling from two separate aircraft disasters this year, has postponed publication of second-quarter earnings from Wednesday until Aug.
 28, a company official told Reuters on Tuesday.

 The official didn't disclose a reason for the delay.
 MAS will confirm the new date for disclosure of what investors expect to be a large loss with a notice on its website by Wednesday, the official from the corporate communications team said.

-MAS is set to be taken private by its majority shareholder, state investment fund Khazanah Nasional [KHAZA.UL], as it readies a restructuring package, expected to be announced by the end of August.
+MAS is set to be taken private by its majority shareholder, state investment fund Khazanah Nasional, as it readies a restructuring package, expected to be announced by the end of August.
 Khazanah owns over 69 percent of MAS.

 The second-quarter earnings will likely be the carrier's last set of results as a listed company.
 The results will reflect the lingering impact of the unexplained March 8 disappearance of Flight MH370, which weighed heavily when the carrier reported a hefty first-quarter loss.